London Broil is marinated juicy, flavorful, buttery tender steak that takes minutes to broil in the oven – and it’s inexpensive and feeds a crowd!

 London Broil became extremely popular in America in the 1950s and 1960s.
 During that time, the American palate preferred higher levels of acidity and put vinegar and lemon juice on practically everything!
 London Broil is no exception.
 The marinade contains both lemon juice and balsamic vinegar per traditional recipes but I’ve grounded it with soy sauce and balanced it with brown sugar.
 The resulting London Broil is tangy and savory with a kiss of sweetness.

-As far as the steak itself, this London Broil recipe uses flank steak.
+As far as the steak itself, this recipe uses flank steak.
 Flank steak is a cut of meat from the cow’s abdominal muscle.
-It is extremely lean and muscular with very little fat but carries an intense, rich beefy flavor.
-Flank steak is a relatively long, flat cut of beef, about a foot long, less than one-inch thick with very distinct grains.
-Although flank steak is a tough cut of beef, it still emerges incredibly juicy and dripping with flavorful from the marinade as long as it is not overcooked.
+It is incredibly lean and muscular with very little fat but carries an intense, rich, beefy flavor.
+Flank steak is a relatively long, flat cut of beef, about a foot long, less than one inch thick, with very distinct grains.
+Although flank steak is a tough cut of meat, it still emerges incredibly juicy and dripping with flavor from the marinade as long as it is not overcooked.

 London Broil Ingredients

-This recipe has two main components: the London Broil marinade and the herb butter that’s added on top.
-The butter is optional but it elevates this lean protein to soaring new heights.
+This recipe has two main components: the marinade and the herb butter that’s added on top.
+The butter is optional but elevates this lean protein to soaring new heights.

 For the London Broil marinade, you’ll need: